cloudmesh/cloudmesh-manual/docs/_sources/manual/config.rst.txt

         cms config encrypt
             Encrypts the config data at-rest.
 This means that the data is encrypted when not in use.
-This command checks two attributes within the cloudmesh config file
+This command is reliant upon the cloudmesh.security.secrets attribute and the
+            cloudmesh.security.exceptions attribute within the
+            cloudmesh.yaml file.
+Note, that the encrypted data is not encrypted upon request/query to the attribute.
+This means you must decrypt the config when needed in use and re-encrypt when not using the file, or delivering the file.

                 1. cloudmesh.security.secrets:
                     This attribute will hold a list of python regular